satori-com/satori-video-sdk-cpp/docs/reference.md

 `--help`

-Display usage hints for the utility.
+Display usage hints for the tool.

 ### `satori_video_recorder`
 Record video input to a file.